gen-ai-managers-guide/gen-ai-managers-guide.github.io/src/part-meeting-your-intern/what-your-digital-intern-actually-knows.md

 This is the origin of what is called hallucination - the production of confident, well-formed statements that are simply untrue.
 It is not deception.
 The intern is not trying to mislead you.
 They are doing what they were trained to do, which is produce fluent, contextually appropriate text.
 When that text happens to contain a made-up figure, a misattributed quote or a fictitious case reference, the intern does not notice, because they have no mechanism for noticing.

 The managerial implication is direct.
 You would not send a new hire's first draft of a client document out without reading it.
 You would not accept their summary of a legal agreement as a substitute for reading the agreement.
-The same instincts apply here, and they apply consistently - not just in the first week, but as a permanent feature of working with this kind of system.
+The same instincts apply here and they apply consistently - not just in the first week, but as a permanent feature of working with this kind of system.

 ![](what-your-digital-intern-actually-knows-media/figure2.png)